The Library offers over 100 e-book and e-text collections in specific subject areas.

-Before you can access UCB Library resources from off campus or via your laptop or other mobile devices, make sure you have configured your machine using one of two simple methods (Proxy Server is the quickest and easiest):
+Before you can access UCB Library resources from off campus or via your laptop or other mobile devices, make sure you have configured your computer using one of two simple methods (Proxy Server is the quickest and easiest):

 This is a selective list.
 Access to most of these journals is restricted to current students, faculty and staff.
 For a complete list of eJournals go to Electronic Journals A-Z. Also included in this list are selected open access titles.

 The Electronic Resource Finder lists significant online resources, both free and online, by subject and resource type (e.g. Article Databases, Encyclopedias, Statistics, etc.).
 For a complete list of useful resources in Gender and Women's studies, along with a description, go to:

 |"Ethics, copyright laws, and courtesy to readers require authors to identify the sources of direct quotations and of any facts or opinions not generally known or easily checked."--|

 Chicago Manual of Style, 15th edition (Chicago: Chicago Univ.
 Press), p.
 59

 Whenever you quote or base your ideas on another person's work, you must document the source you used.
 Even when you do not quote directly from another work, if reading that source contributed to the ideas presented in your paper, you must give the authors proper credit.